octo-online/ICSwipeActionsTableCell/README.md

 ```
 ![alt tag](http://i.imgur.com/LpO7FQu.png)

 Stay tuned!
 This library is not left here on it's own.
 More features and customisations will come!
-Please submit issues with you suggestions :-)
+Please submit issues with any bugs or suggestions :-)

 ## Support